Ahmed-Shaaban-Elbehary/Dotbak/README.md

 # dot-bak
 ## Database Backup Exporter
-Application help take backup of the selected database.
+This application helps to take a backup of a selected database.